Perfluorodecalin: Medical applications

 Of all the perfluorocarbons, perfluorodecalin has probably seen the most interest in medical applications.
 Most applications utilize its ability to dissolve large amounts of oxygen (100 mL of perfluorodecalin at 25 °C can dissolve 49 mL of oxygen at STP).

 Perfluorodecalin was an ingredient in Fluosol, an artificial blood product developed by Green Cross Corporation in the 1980s.
-It is also being studied for use in liquid breathing.
+It is also being studied for use in liquid breathing, and alternative methods for emergency treatment of respiratory failure.
 Perfluorodecalin can be applied topically, to provide extra oxygen to a specific location, to accelerate wound healing.
 Organs and tissues can be stored for longer in oxygenated perfluorodecalin; the "two-layer method" uses perfluorodecalin and UW solution to preserve tissue for pancreas transplants.

 It is an ingredient of Perftoran, a blood substitute that also contains perfluoro-N-(4-methylcyclohexyl)-piperidine along with a surfactant, proxanol-268.
 It was developed in Russia and as of 2005 was marketed there.

 Other applications

 Due to its gas-carrying capacity, perfluorodecalin has been used to enhance oxygen delivery during cell culture.
 Perfluorodecalin has also been shown to dramatically enhance in vivo microscopy resolution of airspace-containing tissues such as mesophyll.
 Mounting leaves in perfluorodecalin significantly improves the optical qualities of the leaf, thereby enabling high-resolution imaging over twofold deeper into the mesophyll, compared with using water.
 The physiological impact of mounting the specimen in perfluorodecalin is also minimal compared to water.

 Perfluorodecalin is partially miscible with hydrocarbons which makes it an attractive inert anti-solvent for some specialized applications, such as self-organization of perovskite nanocrystals into supercrystals (also known as superlattices).

 This compound is sometimes used to dissolve Teflon AF (not to be confused with other Teflons, as PTFE, PFA and FEP).